Prescribing Information

 ß

-2-Sided CI based on the Miettinen and Nurminen method stratified by baseline neutralizing titer category (<median, ≥ median) for the difference in proportions.
+2-sided CI based on the Miettinen and Nurminen method stratified by baseline neutralizing titer category (<median, ≥ median) for the difference in proportions.
 The median of baseline neutralizing titers was calculated based on the pooled data in 2 comparator groups.

 à